-I’d say the filling steals the show in this recipe.
-I made it with cranberry-studded quinoa and two kinds of cheese, one creamy and one melty.
+The filling steals the show in this recipe.
+It features cranberry-studded quinoa and two kinds of cheese, one creamy and one melty.
 Chopped parsley and green onion offer lots of irresistible fresh flavor, and toasted pepitas (pumpkin seeds) contribute some savory crunch.

 How to Make Stuffed Acorn Squash